At This New Gym For Pregnant Women, Moms-To-Be Aren’t Treated Like Invalids

 — Chelsa Crowley (@chelsa) November 15, 2017

 While many community centers and gyms offer some prenatal classes, most veer toward yoga–and without their own dedicated space, such classes are few and far between compared to regular workouts.
 At some large fitness chains, the FPC founders felt that they were putting themselves at risk with instructors who didn’t know how to accommodate a growing belly.
-“I didn’t feel safe,” stresses Gunnerson.
+“I didn’t feel safe,” stresses Gunnarsson.

 Why, the duo wondered, were they paying full price for a class that did not cater to their needs?

-“There was a gap in the market for something like [FPC],” says Gunnerson, “where you can educate yourself on your workout and be with a community of women who are going through exactly the same stage of their life–with the same problems, the same concerns–and have a challenging, fun group atmosphere.”
+“There was a gap in the market for something like [FPC],” says Gunnarsson, “where you can educate yourself on your workout and be with a community of women who are going through exactly the same stage of their life–with the same problems, the same concerns–and have a challenging, fun group atmosphere.”

 Running The Maternity Marathon

-Last month, Johnson and Gunnerson opened FPC on Soho’s busy Broadway, alongside fashionable stores like Aritzia and spas like Bliss.
+Last month, Johnson and Gunnarsson opened FPC on Soho’s busy Broadway, alongside fashionable stores like Aritzia and spas like Bliss.
 Inside the brightly lit loft, an entire assortment of products cater to moms.
 There’s a tea station offering Bundle Organic pregnancy wellness tea bags, pamphlets on baby care topics, and an entire shelf of products for sale, including Nine Naturals pregnancy-safe haircare products.

 The studio offers three classes: a foundation class to properly integrate the entire core from the diaphragm to the pelvic floor; prenatal yoga combined with strength training; and a “signature” class of cardio, dance, barre, yoga, and interval training.
 Throughout the classes, instructors lead attendees through diaphragm breathing and belly exercises to better engage midline muscles.

-Gunnerson likens pregnancy exercise to training for a marathon, which usually lasts half the time of a typical 10-hour labor.
-“Childbirth is a lot harder than a marathon,” laughs Gunnerson.
+Gunnarsson likens pregnancy exercise to training for a marathon, which usually lasts half the time of a typical 10-hour labor.
+“Childbirth is a lot harder than a marathon,” laughs Gunnarsson.

 However, the cofounders are quick to point out the goal isn’t to lose weight, but to enhance women’s fitness.
 The Department of Health and Human Services recommends at least 150 minutes a week of moderate-intensity aerobic activity, including for pregnant women (provided they have no known medical conditions).